oddbird/oddleventy/content/blog/2024/generating-frontend-api-clients-from-openapi.md

 ## What we are solving

 In iniital prototypes, it's easy for frontend devs to place fetch calls directly into a component.
-As app complexity grows, frontend developers often find it helpful to adopt a client pattern.
+As app complexity grows, it becomes helpful to adopt a client pattern.
 This centralizes logic about authentication and API endpoints, and allows the developer to define reusable patterns for accessing and loading data.
 Often devs use something like [Tanstack Query] or [RTK Query] to define the patterns.

 [Tanstack Query]: https://tanstack.com/query
 [RTK Query]: https://redux-toolkit.js.org/rtk-query/overview